quicwg/base-drafts/draft-ietf-quic-recovery.md

 TCP-NCR {{?RFC4653}}, to improve QUIC's reordering resilience.

-QUIC implementations can use time-based loss detection to handle reordering based on time elapsed since the packet was sent, instead of a packet reordering threshold.
+QUIC implementations can use time-based loss detection to handle reordering based on time elapsed since the packet was sent.
+This may be used either as a replacement for a packet reordering threshold or in addition to it.
 The RECOMMENDED time threshold, expressed as a fraction of the round-trip time (kTimeReorderingFraction), is 1/8.

 ### Early Retransmit